jripperger/EasyServer/README.md

 ## Overview
 This application is intended to simplify the job of restaurant servers by implementing a queue to organize customer service.

 EasyServer requires the installation of .NET MAUI to one's system.
-Currently, the application only works on a Windows machine, but other platforms will likely be compatible in the future (i.e. Mac, iOS, and Android).
-Since this app has only been implemented locally, it is only executable via an IDE; during this application's development process, Visual Studio 2022 Community was used.
+Currently, the application runs exclusively on Windows machines, but other platforms will likely be compatible in the future (i.e. Mac, iOS, and Android).
+Since this app has just been implemented locally, it is only executable via an IDE; during this application's development process, Visual Studio 2022 Community was used.
 Furthermore, EasyServer does not utilize a remotely accessible backend server.
 The database used for testing this app was simply a Microsoft
 SQL Server Express LocalDB.
 Thus, users must configure their own Database and connect it to the application themselves.
 The necessary